-It’s a city divided and defined by its waterways, the Bosphorous Strait and the Golden Horn.
+It’s a city divided and defined by its waterways, the Bosphorus Strait and the Golden Horn.
 One of Istanbul’s most attractive features is that the landscape rises steeply from the coast.
-Whilst this can make for some leg-aching hill climbs if you’re exploring on foot (be warned), it also means every hotel and bar of note has a rooftop bar with incredible views over the water – be it the Bosphorous Strait, the Golden Horn or the Sea of Marmara.
-I visited at the end of October 2013 when the weather was a warm and mild 18-20 degrees, perfect for sight seeing.
+Whilst this can make for some leg-aching hill climbs if you’re exploring on foot (be warned), it also means every hotel and bar of note has a rooftop bar with incredible views over the water – be it the Bosphorus Strait, the Golden Horn or the Sea of Marmara.
+I visited at the end of October 2013 when the weather was a warm and mild 18-20 degrees, perfect for sightseeing.

 The city’s main historic quarter is Sultanahmet, to the south of the Golden Horn.
 This is the place most tourists head to first.
 All the most notable tourist sites are here including the magnificent Blue Mosque, Haghia Sofia, Topkapi Palace and the Grand Bazaar.

 Entry to the Blue Mosque is free, but you will need to respect the worshippers, which means removing your shoes and women covering their heads.
 If you don’t bring a headscarf, they are provided free.
 Inside you’ll be blown away by the intricate and delicate blue tiling native to Islamic architecture and the peaceful, prayerful atmosphere.

 Next stop, and almost next door is Haghia Sofia, a 1,500-year-old construction that began life as a church, then became a mosque before ending up as a museum.
 Entry is around TL25 and worth the fee to see some of the religious frescoes and magnificent interior architecture.